rc1405/Minerva/README.md

+####Search Alerts:
+This menu provide a mechanism to search through all alerts within the database.
+Alerts can be searched over a timeframe or on any field appearing within the console view.
+From this menu, alerts can have comments added, or have the state closed or changed (Close to Escalated).

+####Search Flow:
+This menu provides a mechanism to search through all netflow relating data in the database.

 ####Sensors:

 This menu provides management type activities for sensors reporting into the Event Receiver.
-Status options are APPROVED, NOT_APPROVED, CERT_CHANGED, and DENIED.
-APPROVED is what allows the event receiver to insert events from the given sensor.
-The remaining three states prevent events from being loaded.
-NOT_APPROVED is a sensor that has just checked in and waiting for approval to accept events.
-CERT_CHANGED indicates that a server name and IP are the same but the authenticating certificate differs that that of what was accepted.
+The sensor menu will provide a place to enable or disable sensors and will identify if information relating to the sensor changes such as the IP address or certificate.